This article has links to products and services we love, which we may make commission from.

 Another benefit is the quantity of water you can filter with one bottle.
 The Travel Tap delivers 1200 litres of safe drinking water before the filter has to be replaced.
 This equates to roughly 300 days for two people.

-At £25, the Travel Tap seemed good value for money plus I’d previously seen something similar on Dragons Den (British TV show where the public bid for support in starting a new business) a few years ago and being a bit of a survivalist at heart, i’d always wanted one.
-Water To Go delivers a similar system, but we chose the Travel Tap because it was clear, assuming that black doesn’t bode as well in the sun’s exposure.
+At just under £30, the Travel Tap seemed good value for money plus I’d previously seen something similar on Dragons Den (British TV show where the public bid for support in starting a new business) a few years ago and being a bit of a survivalist at heart, I’d always wanted one.

-Being sad, ‘survival nerd’, I know some basic survival skills for purifying bad water but was sceptical of such a simple and relatively inexpensive device.
-Could this really prevent Deli Belly? – It just seemed too good to be true!
+Being a sad, ‘survival nerd’, I know some basic survival skills for purifying bad water so initially, I was sceptical of such a simple and relatively inexpensive device.
+Could this really prevent Dheli Belly?
+It seemed too good to be true!
 I’m pleased to report that after four months in Peru, Bolivia, Colombia, and Cuba, neither of us have had any signs of a dodgy tummy!
-Good water bottles are essential for travel!
+Good water bottles are essential for travel.

-Overall, I think everyone should own one to take on holiday.
+Overall, I think everyone should own a filter and purifying bottle to take on holiday.

 Thanks to the capitalist world we live in, the price of the likes of Drink Safe Systems Travel Tap will continue to drop as more people buy them.
 If the price gets low enough it’ll become feasible to distribute them to developing countries, so what are you waiting for?
 What do you think of our water purification bottle review?
 For further reading check out this traveller’s guide to safe drinking water.
 Don’t forget your 15% off the Water To Go bottle [quote TSA15 at checkout] – a gift from us.